 Start Low and Slow

 Many CBD users claim that it’s also better to break up those doses throughout the day so that you aren’t taking one big dose all at once.
-For many, they’re hoping to self-treat chronic symptoms that need ongoing relief.

 You should also know that the way you consume the CBD will affect you differently.
-If you inhale CBD, you will feel the effects within a few minutes.
+If you inhale CBD, you will likely feel the effects within a few minutes.
 However, if you consume an edible, capsule, or use a topical, it may take up to an hour to feel those effects depending on your metabolism.

 Ask Your Doctor About CBD Dosage